IQTLabs/voices/downloads.md

 ## Dataset Download

 VOiCES is now publicly available on AWS.
 Check out the [AWS Registry of Open Data](https://registry.opendata.aws/lab41-sri-voices/) for details.
-Data structure and microphone specifics are available in [README](Lab41-SRI-VOiCES_README.md) file.
+Data structure and microphone specifics are available in our [README](Lab41-SRI-VOiCES_README.md) file.

 ### Dependencies